-With both the Ontario and Federal Governments confirming their interest in establishing new battery materials supply chains in the province, and potentially providing financial support, Avalon continues to work towards establishing its lithium conversion facility in Thunder Bay, Ontario.
-The planned facility would be adaptable and expandable to increase output and accept concentrates from other producers of the various pegmatite deposits that occur in northwestern Ontario and globally.
-It is the Company's intention to construct a regional processing hub with multiple off-take agreements with third-party producers, to meet the rising demand for EV battery-grade lithium in southern Ontario and more broadly, North America.
-In June 2023 Avalon acquired an industrial site in Thunder Bay, Ontario (965 Strathcona Avenue) (the "Thunder Bay Property") for the purchase price of \$8,300,000.
-The Thunder Bay Property consists of approximately 374 acres of which approximately just over 150 acres are on land and 223 acres are in Lake Superior and shoreline land, a 24,000 square-foot office building and a 55,000 square-foot warehouse.
-It has existing road, rail, and deep-water port access, as well as existing utilities services adequate for supporting the Company's planned lithium-hydroxide (LiOH) processing facility.
+With both the Ontario and Federal Governments confirming their interest in establishing new battery materials supply chains in the province, and potentially providing financial support.
+Avalon continues to work towards establishing its lithium processing facility in Thunder Bay, Ontario.
+The planned facility would be adaptable and expandable to increase output and accept concentrates from other producers of the various deposits that occur in Ontario and globally.
+In June 2023 Avalon acquired an industrial site in Thunder Bay, Ontario (the "Thunder Bay Property") for the purchase price of \$8,300,000.
+The Thunder Bay Property consists of approximately 377 acres of which approximately 154 acres are on land and 223 acres are in Lake Superior and shoreline land.
+The property also includes a 24,000 square-foot office building and a 55,000 square-foot warehouse.
+It has existing road, rail, and deep-water port access, as well as existing utilities services adequate for supporting the Company's planned lithium-hydroxide (LiOH) processing facility (the "LSLi Facility").

-With its existing infrastructure, strategic geographic location and multi-channel accessibility, the Thunder Bay property is uniquely suited to host a regional lithium hydroxide conversion facility and represents a material advantage for Avalon that the Company intends to widen through the adoption of market leading processing and recycling technologies, as well as the construction of an on-site Technology and Innovation Centre ("TIC").
+With its existing infrastructure, strategic geographic location and multi-channel accessibility, the Thunder Bay property is uniquely suited to host the LSLi Facility and represents a material advantage for Avalon that the Company intends to widen through the adoption of market leading processing and recycling technologies, as well as the construction of an on-site Technology and Innovation Centre